Steditor/beamerviewer/README.md

 # beamerviewer
-Show LaTeX-Beamer presentations including notes on multiple screens with your browser.
+Show PDF presentations on multiple screens with your browser.